 Mara Scanlon, Professor of English, received her Ph.D. and M.A. from the University of Wisconsin-Madison and a B.A. from the University of Virginia.
 Her teaching and research interests include poetry and poetics, Modernism, women’s literature, ethics and literature, Asian American literature, and digital humanities.

-Dr. Scanlon’s articles have been published in College Literature; LIT: Literature, Interpretation, Theory; Bucknell Review; World Literature Today; The Virginia Review of Asian Studies; Asian American Novelists; The Writer’s Chronicle; and Approaches to Teaching H.D.’s Poetry and Prose.
+Dr. Scanlon is the co-editor of a forthcoming book called Poetry and Dialogism: Hearing Over (2014), for which she also wrote the introductory chapter.
+Other articles have been published in College Literature; LIT: Literature, Interpretation, Theory; The Bucknell Review; World Literature Today; The Virginia Review of Asian Studies; Asian American Novelists; The Writer’s Chronicle; and Approaches to Teaching H.D.’s Poetry and Prose.
 Her professional work includes a collaborative, multi-university National Endowment for the Humanities Grant awarded for a project in the digital humanities called “Looking for Whitman: the Poetry of Place in Life and Work of Walt Whitman.”
-In a recent interview aired on the “With Good Reason” public radio program, Dr. Scanlon discussed how poet Walt Whitman helped heal wounded Civil War soliders in Fredericksburg in the same way he hoped his poetry could heal the war-torn nation.
+In an interview that aired on the “With Good Reason” public radio program, Dr. Scanlon and Dr. Brady Earnhart discussed how poet Walt Whitman helped heal wounded Civil War soldiers in Fredericksburg in the same way he hoped his poetry could heal the war-torn nation.

 Dr. Scanlon is a member of Phi Beta Kappa.